 Josh Gottry earned a degree in Percussion Performance from Northern Arizona University and has over 25 years of private percussion instruction experience.
-He has presented clinics at Arizona and New Mexico state days of percussion, the Arizona Music Educator Association Conference, and the Percussive Arts Society International Convention.
-Former students have gone on to study music at schools including Arizona State University, Berklee College of Music, Grand Canyon University, New York University, Northern Arizona University, and the University of Arizona.
+He has presented clinics at multiple state and university days of percussion, the Arizona Music Educator Association Conference, and the Percussive Arts Society International Convention.
+Former students have gone on to study music at schools including Arizona State University, Berklee College of Music, Grand Canyon University, New York University, Northern Arizona University, San Francisco Conservatory of Music, and the University of Arizona.
 Some of these individuals are now working professionally as performers, music educators, composers, and music therapists.
-Josh Gottry is proudly affiliated with Meinl Percussion, Mike Balter Mallets, Remo Drumheads, Vic Firth Sticks, and Yamaha Percussion as an educator/endorser and was selected as a teaching artist for the Arizona Commission on the Arts in 2011.
+Josh Gottry is proudly affiliated with Balter Mallets, Meinl Percussion, Remo Drumheads, Vic Firth Sticks, and Yamaha Percussion as an educator/endorser and was selected as a teaching artist for the Arizona Commission on the Arts in 2011.

 Areas of Study: This studio is operated under the philosophy of Total Percussion.
 Students are expected to pursue performance skills and musical understanding in the areas of snare drum, drumset or multiple percussion, and mallet percussion.
 As appropriate, students will also study elements of timpani, hand held percussion, marching percussion, and ethnic percussion.
 During any given semester, students should expect to spend lesson and practice time in at least two of these areas of percussion.
 As long as the student meets a reasonable level of proficiency in all areas, additional emphasis may be spent on the area of greatest interest to that student.